Skip to main content

 What a “Friend offer” is (and what it isn’t)

-Friend offer = the incentive the referred friend gets for placing their first order through an advocate’s referral link.
+A friend offer is the discount or incentive a new customer (the “friend”) receives when they place their first order through an advocate’s referral link.

 Pick the value using simple heuristics (then test)

 Avoid picking a number in a vacuum.
-Choose a starting point that matches your AOV and margins, then test cleanly.
+Choose a starting point that matches your average order value and margins, then test cleanly.

-Lower AOV stores: a percentage offer often feels stronger (example: 10–15% off)
+• Lower average order value: a percentage offer often feels more compelling (example: 10–15% off)

-Tight margins: consider Buy X Get Y, or add minimums
+• Tight margins: consider Buy X Get Y, or add minimum spend / minimum quantity requirements

-Important: Don’t change multiple things at once.
-Keep the friend offer stable long enough to see conversion + margin impact.
+Best practice: Don’t change multiple things at once.
+Keep the friend offer stable long enough to see both conversion impact and profit impact.

 Add guardrails to protect margins (and reduce misuse)